What Is Trip Interruption Insurance?

 What does trip interruption insurance cover?

-What qualifies as a covered reason for ending your trip early varies depending on your insurance company.
+What qualifies as a covered reason for interrupting your trip early varies depending on your insurance company.

-If you or your traveling companion become ill, have a medical emergency, are involved in an accident or some other serious incident which means you cannot safely finish your scheduled trip, your insurance company may cover you and provide reimbursement for some of your costs.
+If you, your traveling companion or a family member becomes ill, has a medical emergency, are involved in an accident or some other serious incident which means you must return home early, your insurance company may cover you and provide reimbursement for the unused portion of your trip, plus any extra transportation expenses to return home.

 All of these situations are likely to be a covered reason under most travel insurance plans, and therefore, trip interruption insurance would come in handy.